digital-asset/daml-finance/docs/source/tutorials/instrument-modeling/swap-extension.rst

   :start-after: -- CREATE_CURRENCY_SWAP_CASH_INSTRUMENTS_BEGIN
   :end-before: -- CREATE_CURRENCY_SWAP_CASH_INSTRUMENTS_END

-In the swap template they are referred to as base currency and foreign currency.
+In the swap template they are referred to as *base currency* and *foreign currency*.

 Here is an example of a fix vs fix currency swap: 3% p.a. in USD vs 2% p.a. in EUR, payment every 3M